José Maria Botelho de Vasconcelos

 José Maria Botelho de Vasconcelos is an Angolan politician.
-He is the Minister of Petroleum.
+He was the Minister of Petroleum.

 Career

 Vasconcelos was Minister of Petroleum from 1999 to 2002.
-In the latter year he was replaced as Minister of Petroleum by Desiderio Costa and was instead appointed as Minister of Energy and Water.
+In the latter year, he was replaced as Minister of Petroleum by Desiderio Costa and was instead appointed as Minister of Energy and Water.

-Following the September 2008 parliamentary election, Vasconcelos was again appointed as Minister of Petroleum on 1 October 2008.
+Following the September 2008 parliamentary election, Vasconcelos was again appointed as Minister of Petroleum on October 1, 2008.
 He was designated as President of the OPEC for 2009.